Wyntuition/aspnetcore-workshop-kit/01-BasicApiApp/README.md

 }
 ```

-Add this line to the Configure method in Startup:
+1. Add this line to the Configure method in Startup:

 ```
 app.UseMvc();
 ```

-1. Add meaningful web components - appsettings, web.config

 1. Add a controller to serve the API requests called `ArticlesController` and add the following.